 But if he’s serious about acquiring gold as cash reserves and strategic metals including lithium and silver for manufacturing, he would understandably want to keep quiet while he’s still trying to accumulate at today’s prices.

-The multi-billionaire was moved to acquire Twitter less because of its potential to generate revenue and more because of his vision for it to serve as bastion for free speech.
+The multi-billionaire was moved to acquire Twitter less because of its potential to generate revenue and more because of his vision for it to serve as a bastion for free speech.
 Musk also has a vision to make all vehicles self-driving and develop the technologies needed for humans to inhabit other planets.

 It doesn’t take a visionary to see the need to protect against the corrosive forces of inflation.
 It just takes common sense, which in practice means an ability to see through the official propaganda that underpins the Federal Reserve’s inflationary monetary policies.